MappedIn/android/readme.md

 # Mappedin Web Android Sample

 There is also a sample app in this repo that demonstrates creating a Web View in an Android application, and displaying Mappedin Web.
 The example can be found in the webviewsample folder.
 This example does not use the Android SDK.

-You will require a Mappedin Web API Key for the sample to function.
-Please talk to your representative if you need one.
+To get you started we've provided a Mappedin Web API key and secret that has access to some demo venues.

+When you're ready to start using your own venues you will need to contact a Mappedin representative to get your own unique key and secret.
+Add your Mappedin API keys, search keys, and the venue's slug to this file.